 Last but not least, you should eat lots of fruits and veggies on the arthritis diet.
 Fruits and veggies are packed with digestive enzymes and anti-inflammatory compounds.
-Some of the best include papaya, which contains papain, and pineapple, which contains bromelain — both help reduce arthritis’ inflammatory symptoms.
+Some of the best include papaya, which contains papain, and pineapple, which contains bromelain.
 Other raw fruits and vegetables are fantastic as well.

-That should make up the bulk of your diet: organic, omega-3 rich meats; healthy vegetables; healthy fruits; and some nuts and seeds like flaxseeds, chia seeds and walnuts.
+So the bulk of your diet should consist of the following: organic and omega-3 rich protein; healthy vegetables; healthy fruits; and some high omega-3 nuts and seeds like flaxseeds, chia seeds and walnuts.

 The Best Supplements for Arthritis

 Now, here are the best supplements in the natural treatment of arthritis to add to your arthritis diet.